RichardMShaw/one_step_gps_application/README.md

 https://one-step-gps-richard.herokuapp.com/

-A proof of concept tracking devices using Google Maps.
+A proof of concept for tracking devices using Google Maps.

 # Technologies Used